Connecting with the Customer Online

 Don't Use the One-Size-Fits-All Approach

-The key to effective communication and connection with potential and current customers is to reach them individually.
-A one-size-fits-all approach isn’t going to be as effective as actually understanding the customer.
-If they want to buy specific products or services, their intentions are clear, and this can be used as an advantage.
+he key to effective communication and connection with potential and current customers is to reach them individually.
+A one-size-fits-all approach isn’t as effective as understanding the customer.
+If they want to buy specific products or services, their intentions are clear, and this can be used to their advantage.

-The cookie cutter/scripted communication, or “commercial language” isn’t always the best policy.
-Make sure that the customer feels a true, honest connection to your teams and business if you want them to choose your products/services over all the others flooding the marketplace.
+Cookie-cutter/scripted communication, or “commercial language,” isn’t always the best approach.
+Instead, ensure that the customer feels a true, honest connection to your teams and business if you want them to choose you over all others flooding the marketplace.

 Always Respond to Customers